Fair processing notice

 LN2 5QY

-• Have in place technical and organisational safeguards to protect your data and to demonstrate that processing of your information is in accordance with the regulation.
+• have in place technical and organisational safeguards to protect your data and to demonstrate that processing of your information is in accordance with the regulation.

-• Put in place a data protection officer as the central point of contact on all matters relating to data protection.
+• put in place a Data Protection Officer as the central point of contact on all matters relating to data protection.

-• Adhere to codes of practice as contained in article 40 (GDPR).
+• adhere to codes of practice as contained in article 40 (GDPR).

 How the NHS and care services use your information